-- Principal shall report to Family and Children's Services. - Principal will contact the Family of Schools' Superintendent of Education and Niagara Catholic District School Board Lawyer for guidance. - Principal will not bring the "suspected" staff member in to confront the student. - Principal will advise the staff member of the nature of allegations in consultation with Family and Children's Services and the Niagara Regional Police Services, where applicable, and encourage the staff member to contact their Union for assistance before responding to the matter. - During the gathering of information, or based upon the preliminary findings, the staff member may have their duties adjusted or suspended by the Board.
+- Principal shall report to Family and Children's Services. - Principal will contact the Family of Schools' Superintendent of Education who may contact the Niagara Catholic - District School Board Lawyer for guidance. - Principal will not bring the "suspected" staff member in to confront the student. - Principal will advise the staff member of the nature of allegations in consultation with Family and Children's Services and the Niagara Regional Police Services, where applicable, and encourage the staff member to contact their Union for assistance before responding to the matter. - During the gathering of information, or based upon the preliminary findings, the staff member may have their duties adjusted or suspended by the Board.